anitatruscott02/SQL-Driven-Inventory-Customer-Insights-at-Scott-Supermarket/README.md

 **Customer Analysis**
 - How many unique customer segments are present in the dataset?
 - Which customer segment contributes the most to sales, both in frequency and total revenue?
 - What is the gender distribution among customers, and how does it vary across branches or regions?
-- During which time of day and on which days of the week do customers tend to leave the highest ratings?
 - How do different customer segments respond to promotions based on their purchasing patterns and feedback?

 **Inventory Turnover Analysis**